usdot-jpo-ode/jpo-geojsonconverter/README.md

 These variables are passed into the Docker image as build arguments and allow for pulling the jpo-ode `.jar` files from GitHub Maven Central.

-- The `MAVEN_GITHUB_TOKEN_NAME` environment variable is the name of the generated token from xxx used for pulling the jpo-ode java image.
 - The `MAVEN_GITHUB_TOKEN` environment variable is the value of the generated token from xxx used for pulling the jpo-ode java image.
 - The `MAVEN_GITHUB_ORG` environment variable is the name of the GitHub organization to use for the jpo-ode repository.